magrathealabs/tripod/README.md

 `--simplecov` installs Simplecov and adds configs to `test/test_helper.rb`.

+**Quality Control**

+Enables danger and pronto gems by default.
+If simplecov is installed danger-simplecov_json and pronto-simplecov gems are also installed.

 ## Development

 Run `rake test` or simply just `rake` to run tests.